inigo-selwood/pimlico/README.md

 ---

-### Silencing
+### Inlining

-Terms can be silenced to stop them appearing in the parser's output.
+References can be inlined to stop them appearing as seperate sub-tokens in the parser's output.

 Consider the following extension of a previous example: